IRNAS/irnas-workflows-software/workflow-templates/zephyr/README.md

 pre-build:
     echo "Running pre-build target"

-build:
+quick-build:
-    echo "Running build target"
+    echo "Running quick-build target"
 ```

 And then run `make pre-build` or `make build`, we would be greeted with one of
 the above messages.
-We essentially aliased `make pre-build` and `make build`
+We essentially aliased `make pre-build` and
-commands to do something arbitrary.
+`make quick-build` commands to do something arbitrary.

 To learn more about Make read the excellent
 [Memfault's Interrupt blog](https://interrupt.memfault.com/blog/gnu-make-guidelines)